Women in Engineering

 A common misunderstanding of the role of WIE is that it is something for only women to join.
 Approximately 30% WIE members are men, and absolutely anyone can join the conversation.
 WIE annual membership is free for Students, Graduate Student Members and Life Member; and US$25 otherwise for all other Members.

 What does my role entail?

-As EMBS-WIE Rep, my job is multi-faceted.
+As EMBS-WIE Representative, my job is multi-faceted.
 I represent our Society at WIE meetings, and share knowledge about best practices across IEEE.
 I also figure out how WIE can best support our Society’s goals and vision.
 At the EMBS AdCom (Administrative Committee, that makes executive-level decisions for the Society), I speak on behalf of WIE and represent women’s views during our conversations.
 AdCom provides an annual operational funding budget to support EMBS-WIE activities.
-Did you know that EMBS Chapters can apply to the EMBS Executive Office to for partner funding to support joint EMBS and WIE events within your section?
+Did you know that EMBS Chapters can apply to the EMBS Executive Office for partner funding to support joint EMBS and WIE events within your section?
 At present this is a modest budget which can grow in-future, as demand increases.
 For example, perhaps there is a prominent female biomedical engineer that you would like to invite to give a seminar for a technical meeting you would like to run… We can assist you with partner funding for that event.
-At the upcoming annual conference of EMBS, I am running a Networking Luncheon – which is already sold-out by 100 attendees.
-Plus, I also facilitate a few other Networking/Career Events throughout the duration of the conference.